gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ### Basic concepts
 * Devices are identified by a unique 8 bits device id
 * Buses are identified with a 32 bits bus id
-* Devices can be optionally identified a 48 bits MAC address
+* Devices can be optionally identified with a 48 bits MAC address
 * Devices communicate using packets with a maximum length of 255 or 65535 bytes
 * Packet transmission is regulated by a 8 bits header
 * An acknowledgement can be requested